DohaMahmoud1811/CICD-for-Machine-Learning/README.md

 # CICD-for-Machine-Learning
-Guide to Automatic Training, Evaluation, and Deploying Models using Github Actions
+Guide to Automatic Training, Evaluation, and Deploying Models using Github Actions.